opendatalu/ftp-udata-harvester/README.md

 The synchronisation only works if there are no duplicates, which can appear if the recursive mode is activated.
 The open data portal will rename files to avoid download issues.
 This can lead to name collisions.
 In the case of duplicates or name collisions, the concerned files will not be synchronised.
+If some files need to be kept in the dataset and are not available on the ftp (ex: documentation), please tag the files with another type than "primary file".
+All files that are not primary files will be simply ignored in the synchronisation.

 ## License
 This software is (c) [Information and press service](https://sip.gouvernement.lu/en.html) of the luxembourgish government and licensed under the MIT license.